nicki1999/Pearfiction/README.md

 ### 7. Instant Window Resize Responsiveness
 The interface now adjusts dynamically to window size changes without requiring a page reload.

+### 8. Unit Test Coverage
+Comprehensive unit tests have been added, ensuring all major game components are validated for functionality and reliability.